Brahms: Piano Concerto No. 2 [Hélène Grimaud]

 The most recent music director of the orchestra was Vladimir Ashkenazy, from 2004 to 2007.
 Ashkenazy now has the title of conductor laureate.
 Charles Dutoit, the orchestra’s music director from 1998 to 2003, is now its music director emeritus.
 Wolfgang Sawallisch, honorary conductor from 1967 to 1994, held the title of honorary conductor laureate until his death.

 The orchestra’s current permanent conductors are Yuzo Toyama, since 1979, and Tadaaki Otaka, since 2010.
-Herbert Blomstedt holds the title of honorary conductor, since 1986.
+Herbert Blomstedt has held the title of honorary conductor, since 1986.
 André Previn has the title of principal guest conductor and is scheduled to relinquish that post in August 2012.
 In June 2012, the orchestra named Paavo Järvi as its next chief conductor, for the 2015-2016 season, with an initial contract of 3 years.

 Sources